jdotjdot/CouchQueue/README.md

 queue.enqueueMany(messages, [config], [callback]);
 ```

 Same as `queue.enqueue(...)`, except `messages`should be a list of string items that you intend to queue.
-The optional local configuration will apply to all of these items, and the callback will be called only upon the completion of all enqueuings.
+The optional local configuration will apply to all of these items, and the callback will be called only upon the completion of all enqueueings.
 `messages` can also be passed as a single string item, just like `queue.enqueue(...)`.

 Examples: